New Jersey Business Litigation Attorney

 Uniform Fraudulent Transfer Act: To make out a claim under the New Jersey Uniform Fraudulent Transfer Act, N.J.S.A. §§ 25:2-20 – 25:2-34, a creditor must show that a transfer made or obligation incurred by a debtor, whether the creditor’s claim arose before or after the transfer was made or the obligation was incurred, was made or incurred by the debtor with actual intent to hinder, delay, or defraud any creditor of the debtor.

-If your company wants to bring, or needs a law firm to defend it in, business litigation in New Jersey, contact the Law Offices of David S. Rich, LLC.
+If your company wants to bring or needs a law firm to defend it in, business litigation in New Jersey, contact a NJ business litigation attorney from the Law Offices of David S. Rich, LLC.

 Return to New Jersey page.